To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 Reverend James H. Leidholdt was installed on September 23.
 He also served St. John’s congregation in Moundridge.

-1968 Immanuel at this date had 221 communicants and 83 children for a total of 304 souls.
+1968 Immanuel had 221 communicants and 83 children: a total of 304 souls.

 1969 Reverend Leidholdt accepted a call to Farrar, Missouri.